CatotronExists/Scrimotron/README.md

 # Scrimotron (Scrim-o-tron)
 A discord bot designed to Run and Manage Apex Scrims

 Automating the process of check-ins, POI selections and creating team VCs for listen ins.
 Plus scoring and leaderboards.
+(Soon)

 ## Used In
 *0 Servers (for now)*